MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 In this exercise, you will generate topics from the CDC FAQ site.

-1. Navigate to [CDC FAQ](https://www.cdc.gov/coronavirus/2019-ncov/faq.html) site and examine what is on the site.
-You will generate your topics from these FAQs
+1. In a new tab, navigate to [CDC FAQ](https://www.cdc.gov/coronavirus/2019-ncov/faq.html) site and examine what is on the site.
+You will generate your topics from these FAQs.

 2. Copy the URL.